jasonalshamary/hungryadmin/content/All/officeculture.rst

 Do you really need an office culture?
 -------------------------------------

-This brings up the question that I ask myself every time I do on of these interviews, why do these people care so much about office culture?
+This brings up the question that I ask myself every time I do one of these interviews, why do these people care so much about office culture?
 Is the culture of your office supposed to dictate whether people are moral or not?
 Does the culture somehow enforce how people are supposed to act instead of